-- The Akashi-Kaikyo Bridge (1998, main span 1990 m) is the currently longest span bride in service worldwide.
+- The Akashi-Kaikyo Bridge (1998, main span 1990 m) was the longest span bridge in service worldwide for more than three decades.
 It was designed by Satoshi Kashima at the Japan Bridge Engineering Centre - It was designed for very high wind speed (286 km/h) and earthquakes (magnitude 8.5). - Other than in the recent European long-span suspension bridges, its cross-section is a steel truss box girder, which is considerably less slender (h/l = 1/136) than in the Severn (1/326), Humber (1/313) and Storebaelt (1/380) bridges, but provides aerodynamic stability at very high wind velocities.